top of page

 The Embodiment

 I used to try and think my way through it.
-Feelings, choices, healing - like if I could just understand enough, I’d be safe.
+Feelings, choices, healing.
+Like if I could just understand enough, I’d be safe.
 Like clarity would save me.
 Like insight was the end goal.

 It wasn’t.
 You don’t think your way into embodiment.
 You live your way into it.
 Or you fall into it.
 Sometimes you drown.